What is Integrity?

 How does a service identify a user?

-The Integrity App allows a user to collect facts about themselves.
-These facts are things like what e-mail address the user have control over, which phone number they have, or different social media user identities.
-A user could potentially also add their national ID cards to their identity.
-The user can add any number of facts of every type.
+The Integrity App allows a user to collect and control facts about themselves.
+These facts can be things like what email address the user has control over, what their phone number is, or different social media user identities.
+A user could potentially also add their national ID cards or passport to their identity.
+The user can add any number of facts of any type.
 When requested by a service, the user gets to choose which part of their identity they want to share.
 However, a service could potentially deny a user access based on these facts, or the lack of them.
 The Integrity KYC service will offer a set of default facts a user can add.
-In order to use a service, the user must have a mandate that tells the service in what role the user can act.
-The mandate is given to the user by the Service Place.
-The mandate gives the user the right to use any service that are configured to accept this mandate.
-The mandate can be given to the user providing that he shares some facts or other things deemed necessary by the Service Place, and the service in turn can require further data to accept any type of interaction with the user.
-A mandate can for example say that the user is a member or an employee of the Service Place, or it can be even more refined to say that the mandate is only valid for a limited time or for a very specific service.
+In order to use a service, the user must have a authorization that tells the service in what role the user can act.
+The authorization is given to the user by the Service Place.
+The authorization gives the user the right to use any service that are configured to accept this authorization.
+The authorization can be given to the user providing that he shares some facts or other things deemed necessary by the Service Place, and the service in turn can require further data to accept any type of interaction with the user.
+A authorization can for example say that the user is a member or an employee of the Service Place, or it can be even more refined to say that the authorization is only valid for a limited time or for a very specific service.

 Anyone can create and claim an identity.
 The service will look at the signature covering any fact the user will present, so the service can choose to trust facts coming from the Integrity KYC service, or any other KYC service that might be deemed more suitable by the service in question.
 The core of the identity is the key that was generated by the Identity App.
-This key must be protected at all times, or it could be used to impersonate another user.
+This key, like all other valuable data on your phone, must be protected at all times.
+Keep your phone secured.
+Remote wipe your phone if it’s lost or stolen.
+Back up your phone in the cloud to ensure that even if your phone is stolen or lost, you can use your +Integrity keys in your new device.

 What is a Service Place?